Betelgeuse1/NordThemeGeany/README.md

 $ ./nord --gtk
 ```

-Running this command will save your old geany.css file as old_geany.css inside your geany config folder,
+Running this command will save your previous geany.css file as old_geany.css inside the geany config folder,
 if you ever feel like going back to normal, or trying other themes.

 ## Appearance
 * ### Nord theme
-	Some examples of how the theme looks with different languages.
+	Some examples of how the theme looks with different programming languages.

 	##### C
 	![Nord theme image C][nordconfC]